War Tax Resistance Gathering and Coordinating Committee Meeting

 Small group discussions – with a key facilitator in each group following up on the short presentations above and the Friday night Divestment panel

 11:30 – 12:00 Report back from small groups

 Ideas for follow up and specific actions that each of us can take home to our local organizing

 1:30 – 2:30 pm: Concurrent Sessions for Newly interested and Current War Tax Resisters

-- War Tax Resistance 101 An introduction to the why and how of this form of resistance, with discussion of potential consequences and resource referral For people new to WTR or just getting started.
+- War Tax Resistance 101 An introduction to the why and how of this form of resistance, with discussion of potential consequences and resource referral.
+For people new to WTR or just getting started.
 Facilitated by Bill Glassmire, Corvallis, Oregon, who became a WTR in 1990 to resist US militarism, and Sue Barnhart, who is a longtime WTR and active with Taxes for Peace Not War! in Eugene, Oregon.

 - WTR 102 Updates, trends, and Q&A for current war tax resisters.
 With NWTRCC Coordinator Ruth Benn and the expert resisters in attendance!

 2:30 – 3:45 pm: Workshops